 Restoration and preservation.
 Lu et al. [LZT11] use the analysis and quantitative comparison between different 3D digital models of statues in a many-to-many framework, in order to solve the problem of restoring the facial sculptures in the city of Bayon.
 After performing a rough shape recovery using all parameterized samples in the scanned data, they performed hierarchical clustering to group similar faces.
-Then they refined the restoration applying the shape recovery algorithm to high resolution data in each respective cluster.
+Then they refined the restoration applying the shape recovery algorithm to high resolution data in each respective cluster (Fig. 27).

 Collection Analysis.
 Shape comparison by using digital copies draws increasing attention in modern culture heritage studies [ZLZ13].
-Recently, a technique is presented [LZZ13] that analyzes portrait sculptures of Augustus with 3D scanned data.
-It proposes a framework of automatic object categorization, where distinguishing regions are simultaneously detected.
-In particular, they employ a fully data-driven categorization method to extract distinguishing regions with the aim of recognizing the style of forehead hair.
+Recently, a technique is presented [LZZ13] that analyzes portrait sculptures of Augus-